 - alpha

 Numeric value.
-The leakage rate (smoothing parameter) applied to the reservoir.
+The leakage rate (smoothing parameter) applied to the reservoir (value greater than 0 and less than or equal to 1).

 - rho

 Numeric value.
-The spectral radius for scaling the reservoir weight matrix.
+The spectral radius for scaling the reservoir weight matrix (value often between 0 and 1, but values above 1 are possible).

 - density

 Numeric value.
-The connectivity of the reservoir weight matrix (dense or sparse).
+The connectivity of the reservoir weight matrix (dense or sparse) (value greater than 0 and less than or equal to 1).

 - lambda

 Numeric vector.
-Lower and upper bound of lambda sequence for ridge regression.
+Lower and upper bound of lambda sequence for ridge regression (numeric vector of length 2 with both values greater than 0 and

 Numeric value.
-The lower and upper bound of the uniform distribution for scaling the input weight matrix.
+The lower and upper bound of the uniform distribution for scaling the input weight matrix (value greater than 0, weights are sampled from U(-

 Numeric value.
-The lower and upper bound of the uniform distribution for scaling the reservoir weight matrix.
+The lower and upper bound of the uniform distribution for scaling the reservoir weight matrix (value greater than 0, weights are sampled from U(-

 Numeric vector.
-The lower and upper bound for scaling the time series data.
+The lower and upper bound for scaling the time series data (numeric vector of length 2 with

 Value

-containing several objects and meta information of the trained ESN (weight matrices, hyperparameters, model metrics, etc.).
+actual: Numeric vector containing the actual values.fitted: Numeric vector containing the fitted values.resid: Numeric vector containing the residuals.states_train: Numeric matrix containing the internal states.method: Alistcontaining several objects and meta information of the trained ESN (weight matrices, hyperparameters, model metrics, etc.).

 Examples